WeiHuang05/Weihuang05.github.io/index.md

 ### Greatings!
 I'm Wei Huang

-I'm a Ph.D. student in Faculty of Engineering and Information Technology, University of Technology Sydney under the supervision of [A/Prof. Richard Xu](https://www.runoob.com).

-Wei was a Master student at the department of modern Physics, University of Science and Technology of China, working with Prof. Youjin Deng.
+I'm a Ph.D. student in Faculty of Engineering and Information Technology, University of Technology Sydney under the supervision of [A/Prof. Richard Xu](https://profiles.uts.edu.au/YiDa.Xu).
+I obtained my Master degree at the department of modern Physics, University of Science and Technology of China, working with [Prof. Youjin Deng](http://staff.ustc.edu.cn/~yjdeng/).

 ### Education

-Ph.D.
-University of Technology Sydney
+Ph.D. in Deep Learning, University of Technology Sydney

-Master's Degree in Statistical Physics, University of Science and Technology of China
+Master in Statistical Physics, University of Science and Technology of China

 Bachelor in Physics, University of Science and Technology of China